Guide to fee free assistance animal registration

-Some companion animals are trained to provide assistance to people with a disability to help alleviate the effect of that disability.
-They provide an important service that helps people to more fully participate in personal and public life activities with more confidence and independence.
+Some companion animals are trained to assist people with a disability to help them take part in activities with more confidence and independence.

 What is an assistance animal?

 In NSW an assistance animal is a dog or other animal that is trained to assist a person with a disability to ease the effect of that disability.
 The animal needs to meet standards of hygiene and behaviour appropriate for an animal in a public place.
 A person with a disability has the right to train their own assistance animal.
 He or she must provide proof that the animal meets the definition of an assistance animal.

 Disability covers a wide range of physical and psychological conditions and includes: